CodeDynasty-dev/Jetpath/docs/docs/context.md

 # Core Concepts: Context (`ctx`)

-The `Context` object, universally referred to as `ctx` in JetPath, is the central nervous system for handling individual HTTP requests within your application.
+The `Context` object, universally referred to as `ctx` in Jetpath, is the central nervous system for handling individual HTTP requests within your application.
 It acts as a container for request data, a toolkit for crafting responses, an access point for framework features like plugins and validation, and a temporary state holder for the duration of a single request-response cycle.
-Understanding `ctx` is key to mastering JetPath.
+Understanding `ctx` is key to mastering Jetpath.

 ---